Analysis | ‘Nobody likes her’: Trump tries his likability standard for female politicians on Kamala Harris

 “You know, I want to see the first woman president also, but I don’t want to see a woman president get into that position the way she’d do it — and she’s not competent.
 She’s not competent.
 They’re all saying, ‘We want Ivanka.’
 I don’t blame you."

 It’s no surprise that Trump believes his own daughter — who has worked alongside him in business and the White House — would be a more competent president than Harris, a former prosecutor who broke glass ceilings on her way to holding statewide offices before entering Congress — achievements that neither Ivanka nor even the president have accomplished.
-Which begs the question: Why doesn’t Trump like Harris — someone who he previously supported in her political career?
+Which raises the question: Why doesn’t Trump like Harris — someone whom he previously supported in her political career?

 It could be as simple as he sees her as a threat to his political legacy.
 Harris has been quite vocal in her desire to devote her time to undoing as much of the Trump presidency as possible if elected.

-But beyond that, perhaps Harris represents something — and some groups — that the president just doesn’t like or at least believe should occupy the highest office in the land.
+But beyond that, perhaps Harris represents something — and some groups — that the president just doesn’t like or at least doesn’t believe should occupy the highest office in the land.
 The Trump presidency and the campaigns connected to it have been unapologetic in their affection for a vision of America that recalls the past — a time where the biracial daughter of immigrants would never be taken seriously as a future White House contender.
 Despite her accomplishments and her favorable ratings with the voters she connects with most, to Trump, Harris lacks what is most important to him — likability.
 And he’s hoping that that resonates with the voting blocs he needs to win in November.